 RED TARN

 On a hot day, as you descend from Swirral Edge, the shimmering water of Red Tarn is only a five-minute detour from the path.
-The water is chilly, but it’s a great way to cool down as you stare up at Helvellyn with Striding Edge and Swirral Edge on either side.
+The water is chilly, but it’s a great way to cool down after the long climb.

 GLENRIDDING BECK